-Since completing her MFA Fine Art at Goldsmiths College, University of London, in 1995, Edmondson has shown internationally with both commercial galleries and public spaces/museums Including:
+Since completing her MFA in Fine Art at Goldsmiths College, University of London, in 1995, Edmondson has shown internationally with galleries such as:

-Her paintings have been shown, in the numerous curated shows, alongside the works of
+Her paintings have been shown in numerous curated shows, alongside the works of:

 Edmondson is a British artist.

-After a 4 year stint in NY, she now lives and works in London where she has been since the early 80's.
+After a 4-year stint in New York, she now lives and works in London, where she has been since the early 1980s.